NNPDF/eko/doc/source/theory/pQCD.rst

 The procedure is iterated on all the heavy quarks, updating the temporary instance of :class:`~eko.strong_coupling.StrongCoupling` with the computed masses.

-To find consistent solutions and perform the mass running in the correct pathces it is necessary to always start computing the mass scales closer to :math:`\mu_{ref}`.
+To find coeherent solutions and perform the mass running in the correct pathces it is necessary to always start computing the mass scales closer to :math:`\mu_{ref}`.

-Eventually, to ensure that the threshold values are properly set, we perform a consistency check, asserting:
+Eventually, to ensure that the threshold values are properly set, we add a consistency check, asserting:

 .. math ::
     m_{\overline{MS},h} (m_h) \leq m_{\overline{MS},h+1} (m_h)

-We provide the following as an illustrative example: when the strong coupling is given with boundary condition :math:`\alpha_s(\mu_{ref}=91, n_{f_{ref}}=5)` then the heavy quarks initial conditions must satisfy:
+We provide the following as an illustrative example of how this procedure works: when the strong coupling is given with boundary condition :math:`\alpha_s(\mu_{ref}=91, n_{f_{ref}}=5)` then the heavy quarks initial conditions must satisfy: